melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 ---
-layout: page
+layout: post
-title: "Draft - 15 Tips for Debugging Issues in the AMD Display Kernel Driver"
+title: "15 Tips for Debugging Issues in the AMD Display Kernel Driver"
-date: 2023-12-11 11:25:00 -0100
+date: 2023-12-13 11:25:00 -0100
-draft: draft
-permalink: /draft-amd-display-debugging-tips
+categories: igalia
 ---

-This blog post provides insights and guidance for examining and debugging the AMD display driver within the Linux kernel/DRM subsystem.
-It's based on my experience as an external developer working on the driver, and are shared with the goal of helping others navigate the process.
+_A self-help guide for examining and debugging the AMD display driver within the Linux kernel/DRM subsystem._

+It's based on my experience as an external developer working on the driver, and are shared with the goal of helping others navigate the driver code.

 **Acknowledgments:** These tips were gathered thanks to the countless help received from AMD developers during the driver development process.
 The list